sandialabs/seat-qgis-plugin/docs/src/modules/acoustics.rst

 GeoTIFF raster files:

-  - **paracousti_stressor.tif** : The probability weight difference between with devices and baseline models results.
   - **paracousti_with_devices.tif**: The probability weighted signal with devices
   - **paracousti_without_devices.tif**: The probability weighted signal without devices (baseline)
+  - **paracousti_stressor.tif** : The difference between with devices and baseline models results.
   - **species_threshold_exceeded.tif** : the percent of time the acoustic threshold was exceeded.
   - **species_percent.tif** : the threshold exceeded and weighted species percent.
   - **species_density.tif** : the threshold exceeded and weighted species density.

 CSV files:
 Non-probablistic files are appended with the suffix corresponding to the unique Paracousti filename.
 For example, if the filename is Hw0.5.nc, the stressor file will be named paracousti_stressor_Hw0.5.tif

       - **paracousti_stressor.csv**
+      - **paracousti_stressor_pacwave_*_*.csv**
       - **paracousti_with_devices.csv**
       - **paracousti_without_devices.csv**
       - **species_threshold_exceeded.csv**